Text consolidated by Valsts valodas centrs (State

 detailed rules for the application of Article 108 of the Treaty

-on the Functioning of the European Union, adding 100 base points
+on the Functioning of the European Union.

 (9) The Cabinet shall determine the procedures for the